vitalets/websocket-as-promised/README.md

 ```

 ## Usage in Node.js
-As there is no built-in WebSocket client in Node.js, you should use a third-party WebSocket module.
+As there is no built-in WebSocket client in Node.js, you should use a third-party WebSocket npm package.

 ### Usage with [websocket](https://www.npmjs.com/package/websocket)
 Here you should use W3C compatible client - [W3CWebSocket](https://github.com/theturtle32/WebSocket-Node/blob/master/docs/W3CWebSocket.md):